justjim1220/MMM-NewsFeedTicker/README.md

 ## Other Info...
 ```
 can add as many feeds as you like.
 to change or add feedsources... you need to make sure the site can be linked

+*** At this point, you need to download the website logo and place it in the pics folder within the
+MMM-NewsFeedTicker directory.
+Then put the name of it in the config for 'customLogo'
+(see config example above)

 Hope you all like it!
 ```